Escape response

 Escape response, escape reaction, or escape behavior is a mechanism by which animals avoid potential predation.
 It consists of a rapid sequence of movements, or lack of movement, that position the animal in such a way that allows it to hide, freeze, or flee from the supposed predator.
 Often, an animal's escape response is representative of an instinctual defensive mechanism, though there is evidence that these escape responses may be learned or influenced by experience.

 The classical escape response follows this generalized, conceptual timeline: threat detection, escape initiation, escape execution, and escape termination or conclusion.
-Threat detection notifies an animal to a potential predator or otherwise dangerous stimulus, which provokes escape initiation, through neural reflexes or more coordinated cognitive processes.
-Escape execution refers to the movement or series of movements that will hide the animal from the threat or will allow for the animal to flee.
+Threat detection notifies an animal of a potential predator or otherwise dangerous stimulus, which provokes escape initiation through neural reflexes or more coordinated cognitive processes.
+Escape execution refers to the movement or series of movements that will hide the animal from the threat or will allow the animal to flee.
 Once the animal has effectively avoided the predator or threat, the escape response is terminated.
 Upon completion of the escape behavior or response, the animal may integrate the experience with its memory, allowing it to learn and adapt its escape response.

 Escape responses are anti-predator behaviour that can vary from species to species.
 The behaviors themselves differ depending upon the species, but may include camouflaging techniques, freezing, or some form of fleeing (jumping, flying, withdrawal, etc.).
 In fact, variation between individuals is linked to increased survival.
 In addition, it is not merely increased speed that contributes to the success of the escape response; other factors, including reaction time and the individual's context can play a role.
 The individual escape response of a particular animal can vary based on an animal's previous experiences and its current state.